ellak-monades-aristeias/SurveyStat/README.md

 3) mobile application for immediate use of the service

-README_DEVELOPERS.md

-README_USERS.md
+Addressed

-Addressed - Communities Users - Programmers (Developers)
+- Communities Users
+- Programmers (Developers)

-... here you describe your potential work of end-users and communities of users / developers who would be interested to extend your work. ...